 Authentication

 The Realer API keys used to authenticate control device requests are client_id and client_secret, which must be provided via HTTP Basic Authentication.
-You can view and manage your control devices API keys in the Realer Dashboard when you are signed in as user.
-If you do not have control device API keys, you can get ones.
+You can view and manage your control device API keys in the Realer Dashboard when you are signed in as a user.
+If you do not have control device API keys, you can get them.

-Your API keys carry many privileges, so be sure to keep them secure!
+Your client credentials can issue device access tokens, so be sure to keep them secure.
 Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.

 Authenticate control device